NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
 This might include package relationships and other annotations that we wish to include for each data file.

-To accomodate this, we could add another metadata directory (e.g., `annotations`) as a sibling to the `objects` directory, and include an additional metadata file using the same PID-based annotation approach described above for system metadata.
-This enables the storage system to be used to store arbitrary additional metadata in a structured and predictable way but that does not require external database access to predict its location and type.
-Alternatively, we could use mime-multipart or a similar multipart file encoding to include multiple metadata files in the PID-encoded metadata file.
+To pre-emptively accomodate this need, we have revised HashStore to store 'metadata', not only 'sysmeta'.
+All metadata files will be stored in the metadata directory, with the permanent address being the SHA-256 hash of the 'pid+formatId' and broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
+This configuration file is written by HashStore upon successful verification that a HashStore does not exist.

 **Aside: Merkle trees** While we plan to hash whole objects as described above, there also can be benefits of chunking data into smaller blocks and arranging